 All published OAD data are available as original series estimates.
-Trend series estimates and seasonally adjusted series estimates, for short-term visitor arrivals and short-term resident departures, are available from January 1976.
-Additionally, for these two categories, trend and seasonally adjusted estimates are available by country of previous residence and main country of intended destination from January 1991.
+Trend series estimates and seasonally adjusted series estimates, for short-term visitor arrivals are available from January 1991.
+Trend series estimates and seasonally adjusted series estimates, for short-term resident returns, are available from July 2007.
+Additionally, for these two categories, trend and seasonally adjusted estimates are available by country of previous residence and main country of destination from July 2007.

 Seasonally adjusted estimates allow users to analyse short-term movements including irregular impacts on the series while trend estimates provide a better method to analyse and monitor the underlying direction of the short-term movement series.
 In most cases the trend series is the best source of information on the long-term direction of these statistics.

-Further information can be obtained from the Explanatory Notes and Appendixes in this publication.
+Further information can be obtained from the Explanatory Notes and Appendices in this release.

 OAD data are available in a variety of formats on the ABS website.

-The Overseas Arrivals and Departures, Australia (cat. no. 3401.0) publication provides the most comprehensive source for statistics on OAD in Australia, particularly for short-term movements.
-Over the years OAD data have been released via various outputs including .pdf, spreadsheets and data files.
-Currently, this publication is released as a monthly web only release (e.g. Key Figures, Main Features, Explanatory Notes, etc.) with an associated 12 time series spreadsheets (Excel format) available from the Downloads tab.
+The Overseas Arrivals and Departures, Australia (cat. no. 3401.0) release provides the most comprehensive source for statistics on OAD in Australia, particularly for short-term movements.
+Over the years OAD data have been released via various outputs including .pdf, ABS.stat datasets, spreadsheets and data files.
+Currently, this publication is released as a monthly web-only release (e.g. Key Figures, Main Features, Explanatory Notes, etc.) with an associated 11 time series spreadsheets (Excel format) and 2 ABS.Stat datasets available from the Downloads tab.

-Graphs on the monthly change to short-term visitor arrivals and short-term resident departures (Trend) are available in Key National Indicators (cat. no. 1345.0).
+Graphs on the monthly change to short-term visitor arrivals and short-term resident departures (Trend) are available in Key Economic Indicators (cat. no. 1345.0).